Combat Examples

 • Player uses their Rapier (skill 16) and declares a fast attack (+2), and rolls a 13 for a total of (16+2+13-6=25).

-• The Giant Spider can see in the dark, so has no penalty.
-Its dodge is 13, and it rolls a 12 for a total of 25.
+• The Giant Spider has the Vibration Sense perk, so has no penalty for the darkness.
+Its dodge is 17, and it rolls a 8 for a total of 25.

 • Tie goes to the player, so the player wins the vsC.
 They roll 3d3+1 and add one for their 16 skill, for a total of 8 damage against the Spider.